raffaellod/lofty/README.md

 ### 2.2.
 Installing

 At the moment, Lofty lacks any means for installation.
-If you’re using Complemake to build your project, Complemake will take care of making Lofty available to projects that declare it as a dependency.
-You’ll still need to manipulate the environment to run any binaries though (see § _3.
-Using Lofty_).
+If you’re using Complemake to build your project, Complemake will take care of making Lofty available during builds to projects that declare it as a dependency, and the `exec` Complemake command will allow running any generated executables; see § _3.
+Using Lofty_.

 **TODO**: make Lofty installable.